grahamking/isqueue/README.md

 Add a bit of locking (_mkdir_ would work, but we use tools from lockfile-progs package), and you have a functional queueing system.

-Here's a setup example assuming you want to put urls on your queue - say you want to fetch thumbnails for those urls.

 **Dependencies**

     sudo apt-get install libnotify-bin incron lockfile-progs